dotnet/xharness/README.md

 - The iOS scenarios require you to run the tool on MacOS with full Xcode installation
 - Android scenarios are supported on Linux, macOS and Windows systems
-- Browsers scenarious are supported on Linux systems
+- Browsers scenarios are supported on Linux systems

 To install the tool run: